ARTICLE

 What are the specific challenges in dealing with wildlife trafficking in the Amazon?

-Illegal logging for timber is probably the biggest challenge in the Amazon right now.
+Illegal for is probably the biggest challenge in the Amazon right now.
 There are even estimates that most timber consumed in the south of Brazil—in the big cities like São Paulo and Rio—comes from illegal sources in the Amazon.

-Another challenge is biopiracy.
+Another challenge is .
 The indigenous communities of the Amazon have incredible knowledge of how to use plants and animals for medicine and cosmetics.
 Industries are exploiting this knowledge to earn millions of dollars and none of it goes toward protecting the forest or makes its way back to the communities that supplied that knowledge in the first place.

 What makes you optimistic about the future of the Amazon and curbing illegal wildlife trade worldwide?

-I have never heard as much about wildlife trafficking in the mainstream media as I do now.
+I have never heard as much about wildlife trafficking in the mainstream as I do now.
 Consumers are little by little becoming aware that they should be looking for some kind of certification of origin for the products they buy.
 We are seeing more products—especially timber—with some kind of certified origin, and it’s because consumers are starting to call for it.
 But we still need more of this.

 I love that the world is focusing on the Amazon.
 All of this international attention can help keep our government honest and help us protect the forest.